On my first day of 6th grade Beginning Band, my teacher asked all of us to write down our top three instruments. Mine were:

 2. Flute (because that same aunt told me to write it down as my second choice)

 3. Trombone (because I didn't know what it was)

 I don't know why my teacher ended up choosing the flute for me - maybe because I was a tiny ten year old girl, maybe not.
 Whatever her reasoning, my parents ordered a flute for me on eBay that cost well under $100 and I started learning.
 I had already been taking piano lessons since I was five, so reading music and rhythms felt natural to me, especially since now there was only one line of music to worry about.
 But I soon learned that playing the flute was not as easy as plunking out notes on the piano for a beginner.
 Most of all- breathing!
 I would get so dizzy from lack of breath control that I could practice for only short spurts of time before needing to take a break.
 Second, making an actual sound...
 Who would have thought that blowing into a metal tube would prove to be so difficult?
 I was listening to recordings of world-renowned flutists such as Emmanuel Pahud and James Galway, and the only noise I could get out of the flute was an airy whistle.

 I've come a long way since that first year of beginning band.
 So I've come up with some tips for a beginning flutist on how to get through the initial challenges of breathing and producing a nice sound.
 Keep an eye out for our next post to read more!

 Jessica Kelly is a flutist living in New York City.
-She recently held the flute chair on the first national tour of the musical theater show, Love Never Dies- Andrew Lloyd Webber's sequel to Phantom of the Opera.
+She recently held the flute chair for the first national tour of Love Never Dies- Andrew Lloyd Webber's sequel to Phantom of the Opera.
 Jessica is also a founding member and flute and piano teacher at The Smith School of Music, an after-school music program on the Upper West Side.
 She also is part of Redbrick Duo, a New York City based classical-crossover flute and classical guitar duo she and her husband founded in 2014.